NCAS Computational Modelling Services

 • ARCHER2 with the cylc-run/runN/ share/ and work/ directories symlinked to the NVMe file system:

-• archer2_nvme : Slurm job
+• archer2-nvme : Slurm job

-• archer2_nvme_bg : background on random login node
+• archer2-nvme-bg : background on random login node

-• ln0[1-4]_nvme : background job on specific login node
+• ln0[1-4]-nvme : background job on specific login node

 • JASMIN: